Walter-Stroebel/Jllama/README.md

 That window needs some GUI work and it would be nice to be able to save things, that is being worked on.

+## Utilities
+Mostly in the idea phase right now:
+- Universal smart configuration.
+The idea here is to use a small local model to fetch, update and store typical configuration from and to any format file like INI, JSON, XML, or just text.